crossbario/crossbar/docs/pages/gettingstarted.rst

 ============
 Firstly Docker needs to be installed in your OS.
 The official site of the Docker provides instruction on how to get Docker running in your respective operating system https://docs.docker.com/install/ .

-.. note:: All the example are tested on  Ubuntu 18.04 LTS using Docker
+.. note:: All the examples are tested on  Ubuntu 18.04 LTS using Docker

 For other methods of installation refer to - :doc:`Installation Guide <installation>`